The Latest Black Friday And Cyber Monday Statistics For 2024

 What’s next?
 If you want to launch your own products and capitalize on Black Friday & Cyber Monday, be sure to check out our roundup of the best ecommerce platforms to start an online store.
 Alternatively, if you plan to focus on digital products, check out these platforms for selling digital products.

-Alternatively, if you want to automate future sales, you may find these marketing automation tools useful.
+Alternatively, if you want to automate future sales, you may find these email automation platforms useful.

 And if you’re keen to check out some more interesting statistics, I recommend checkout out our article on ecommerce statistics.